In-in worldline formalism in pair creating fields: Basic operator properties and in-(out/in) propagator definitions

 with Hamiltonian for the quadratic propertime Dirac operator $\hat{H}\coloneqq\hat{\slashed{D}}{}^{2}+m^{2}$.
 The propertime kernel obeys $g(x,y,0^{+})=i\delta(x-y)$ and $g(x,y,0^{-})=-i\delta(x-y)$.
 The kernel of course has a convenient worldline representation:

 with boundary conditions as $x(0)=y$ and $x(s)=x$.
 Here, $\mathcal{P}$ denotes a path ordering in Schwinger propertime $s$.
-In this work we do not explicitly evaluate worldline path integral expressions; however, it is tacitly assumed a worldline representation can always be had from the above worldline kernel.
+In this work we do not explicitly evaluate worldline path integral expressions apart from a few examples; however, it is tacitly assumed a worldline representation can always be had from the above worldline kernel.
 The anti-causal propagator, in Eq.~\eqref{eq:Scbar_def}, can simply be found from the Hermitian conjugate of Eq.~\eqref{eq:Smatrix_element}, or alternatively may be found from the SK formulation as we will illustrate below, and whose propertime lies in the negative direction,

 In what follows for brevity we will leave the $\epsilon$ factors guaranteeing convergence in the IR implicit in the integral symbol unless clarity is needed, i.e., $\int_{0^{+}}^{\infty}ds\,e^{-\epsilon s}\rightarrow\int_{0^{+}}^{\infty}ds$ and $\int_{0^{-}}^{-\infty}ds\,e^{\epsilon s}\rightarrow\int_{0^{-}}^{-\infty}ds$.